llamasking/badbot-framework/README.md

 ## About
 BadBot Framework is a simple bare framework for Discord bots which I use in [BadBoi Bot](https://github.com/llamasking/BadBoi-Bot) and in [TwitblendBot for Discord](https://github.com/llamasking/TwitblendBot-Discord).
 It's designed to be modular and relatively easy to develop for.

 ## Build A Bot

+### Legal Things Before We Begin
 As stated in the LICENSE file (GPL), you are free to fork the code for any use, commercial or not.
-I'd greatly appreciate if you used the credits module with my name in it somewhere, but it's in no way necessary.
+Just remember you must credit me.
+I included a barebones credits command for you,  which you are free to edit to your liking or just disable/delete.
+I don't care how you credit me, as long as you do and it's easily accessible to someone using the bot.

+Secondly, GPL requires you release the source code of your bot along with a copy of the LICENSE file.
+The license must be GPLv2 or some other compatible license.

+Finally, GPL requires that you "state changes".
+Now what exactly that means is foreign to me.
+IANAL, but my understanding is that you must say what's different between your code and mine.
+That's simple.
+Your code is a very usable Discord bot and mine is nothing more than a bare bones framework.
+If someone asks, you've "Added basically all functionality to a bare bones framework."

 ### Introduction:
 There should be no need to modify the bot's framework for most commands.
 Generally, you should be able to maintain the bot without ever once making a change to the framework itself.